D.i.R.T.: Origin of the Species

-DiRT: Origin of the Species is a third-personal action-adventure computer game with action elements developed by British studio Nu Generation Games and published by Tri Synergy in 2006.
+DiRT: Origin of the Species (also known under the name Eva Cash: DIRT Project) is a third-person shooter / action-adventure computer game developed by British studio Nu Generation Games and published by Tri Synergy in 2006.
 It was published by Nobilis in France and THQ Entertainment in Germany.

 Plot and gameplay

 Eva Cash, also called Dirt, wakes up in a prison cell and must work out what happened to her.